nusendra/typescript-schema-validator/README.md

   email: string;
 }
 ```
-3. Add a script (package.json) to generate your schema file
+3. Add a script (package.json) to generate your schema file (Optional).
+You can generate schema file directly with this package's CLI `generate-schema`
 ```json
 "scripts": {
   "generate-ts-schema": "generate-schema"